develax/RazorExpress/docs/Debugging.md

 ![Visualization of Razor-Express error through views chain](https://github.com/DevelAx/RazorExpressErrors/blob/master/docs/inner-error-example/ErrorView.jpg?raw=true)

 The first is the error itself with the call stack.
 Then, the *"index.raz"* view template that is compiled first and references the partial view *"_people.raz"*, which is compiled after the "index.raz" and displayed at the very bottom of the page.
 In both sources, the code fragment in which the error occurred is highlighted in red.

+As you may have noticed, a comment with the full path to this file is added at the very beginning of each template file.
+This doesn't happen in *"production"* mode.